Oloompa/mansa/backend/doc/candidate_approach.md

 - add session management
 - add permission management
 - encrypt the password
-- switch typescript config to [project reference](https://www.typescriptlang.org/docs/handbook/project-references.html) in order to increase build speed (and immediate test running speed) (by side effect)
+- switch typescript config to [project reference](https://www.typescriptlang.org/docs/handbook/project-references.html) in order to increase build speed (and immediate test running speed) (by side effect)- add HTTP logs
 - add sign-out feature
+- answer 405 instead of 404 when method do not exist for a path - fastify does not seem to respect HTTP codes.

 ### Suggestions